AGDK14005U Economic Growth and Inequality

 The course is divided in seven lectures on economic growth and development, and global and local inequalities.
 Each lecture starts with a specific question combining these topics and looking at them from different angles: What is development?
 Why are some people and countries so rich and others so poor?
 Why are some of the economic inequalities so persistent over time?
 Does culture differences explain economic disparities?
 What role do institutions like property rights, democracy and the state play in shaping different patterns of economic growth and inequality?
 By the end of the course we discuss whether the international development community, foreign aid and social assistance are effective and sustainable to combat poverty and inequality.
 We address questions about causality throughout the course, asking for example whether institutions that protect personal liberties and property rights are a cause or a consequence of development.
 We also discuss the extent to which historical, cultural, geographic and climatic factors correlating with development and inequalities can explain these phenomena.
 In these discussions, we explore solutions with the potential to contribute to more sustainable development and less inequalities, and compare their strengths and weaknesses.

 The course studies these issues combining an economic approach focusing on quantitative macro-analysis at the international level, with an anthropological approach focusing on qualitative micro-analysis at the infra-national level.
-The course is therefore organized in weekly lectures and group exercises to train students in (a) quantitative and qualitative data analysis for development, (b) critical review of the existing literature, and (c) writing short critical essays and reports on data analysis about topics covered in the course.
+The course is therefore organized in weekly lectures and group exercises where students work with (a) quantitative and qualitative data analysis for development, (b) critical review of the existing literature, and (c) writing short critical essays and reports on data analysis about topics covered in the course.

 By the end of the course the students will be able to:

-Explain the reasons behind the large and persistent differences in economic outcomes across and within countries, using different approaches.
+- Explain the reasons behind the large and persistent differences in economic outcomes across and within countries, combining different perspectives from both micro economic and anthropological approaches.

 Students are required to do the readings before each lecture and come prepared to actively participate in class and exercises.
 Students will receive 6 assignments, and will be required to upload present, and discuss them.
 Students should be ready to provide constructive feedback to their classmates, and will also receive feedback from teachers, teaching assistants and other students will.
 By the end of the course, students will be required to choose freely and upload 2 out of the 6 assignments they handed in during the semester, in a revised version.
 The set of these 2 revised assignments will constitute the portfolio of exercises that will be graded.

-In case you wish to apply for this course as a credit/exchange student you must send an application to the board of studies at Global Development (firstname.lastname@example.org) where you include your academic transcript, pre-approval and a short letter of motivation for studying this course.
-It is not possible to apply for this course directly through any of the listed departments.
+In case you wish to apply for this course as a credit/exchange student you must send an application to the board of studies at Global Development (firstname.lastname@example.org) where you include your academic transcript and pre-approval.

 - 7,5 ECTS